-Engaging community in the University Field Project Area – MOH Nallur
+Engaging the community in the University Field Project Area – MOH Nallur

 The Family Health Centre (FHC), located in the premises of District Hospital Kondavil, is key to the Department’s community engagement strategy.
-Led by a Family Medicine Specialist, FHC is overseen and managed by the Department.
-Non-communicable disease (NCD) clinics, healthy lifestyle clinics, obesity and weight management clinics, and foot care clinics, are offered through the FHC, which operates a laboratory staffed by a medical laboratory technician and laboratory attendant.
-In addition, the FHC delivers a weekly community-based NCD screening programme, yoga training classes, and engages health volunteers from the Field Project Area to identify families with special needs, and coordinates the delivery of home-based services.
+Led by a Consultant Family Physician, FHC is overseen and managed by the Department.
+FHC offers clinical services and operates a laboratory staffed by a medical laboratory technician and laboratory attendant.
+In addition, the FHC engages health volunteers from the Field Project Area to identify families with special needs, and coordinates the delivery of home-based services and community engagement activities, including home garden development, women’s empowerment, and the Lead, Learn and Live Programme to develop the life skills of adolescents.

 Capacity building for health promotion through student engagement